How to Host a Hybrid Conference or Event

 What do virtual attendees expect from an event?

-- Allow virtual attendees to attend only the sessions they want to.
-You can provide them with recordings of all the sessions post-event.
+- Allow virtual attendees to attend only the sessions they want to prevent screen fatigue and disengagement.
+After all, you can always provide them with recordings of all the sessions post-event.

 - Make several of your sessions open to both audiences, and ensure that interaction is a core part of these sessions.
-Include Q&A sections and allow the two audiences to interact with each other.
-This will help create that cohesive feeling you’re aiming to achieve.
+For example, include Q&A sections and allow the two audiences to interact with each other as this will help create that cohesive feeling you’re aiming to achieve.

-- Provide a hashtag for platforms like Twitter so that both in-person and virtual audiences can easily communicate with each other during joint sessions.
+- Provide a hashtag for platforms like X (formerly Twitter) so that both in-person and virtual audiences can easily communicate with each other during joint sessions.

 In short, balance is key to creating a successful agenda for your hybrid event.
-Both in person and virtual audiences must feel as though they are being catered to and engaged with.
+Both in-person and virtual audiences must feel as though they are being catered to and engaged with to get the best results for everyone involved.

 5. Think about time zones